 - If you had Full or Partial Benefits coverage and your spouse is under 65, your spouse may be eligible for the Partial Benefits coverage for a maximum of 60 months.
-After 60 months, your spouse may be eligible for reduced Retiree Benefits coverage if he or she is receiving a survivor's pension through the BC Labourers' Pension Plan. - If you had Full or Partial Benefits coverage and your spouse is 65 or over, your spouse may be eligible for reduced Retiree Benefits coverage. - If you had Retiree Benefits coverage, your spouse is eligible for reduced Retiree Benefits coverage.
+After 60 months, your spouse may be eligible for reduced Retiree Benefits coverage if they are receiving a survivor's pension through the BC Labourers' Pension Plan. - If you had Full or Partial Benefits coverage and your spouse is 65 or over, your spouse may be eligible for reduced Retiree Benefits coverage. - If you had Retiree Benefits coverage, your spouse is eligible for reduced Retiree Benefits coverage.

-It is important to keep on top of your status in the plan.
-Once you leave, you will not be able to purchase hours to get back into the plan.
+It is important to be aware of your status in the plan.
+Once your coverage ends you will not be able to purchase hours to get back into the plan.